Correcting sample selection bias with categorical outcomes

-where $\Lambda$ is the standard logistic distribution and $\Lambda_{2}$ is the AMH bivariate logistic distribution.
-The parameter $\omega_{Y,S}(A,B)$ can be interpreted as a local association parameter.
-Its sign coincides with that of $\operatorname{Cov}(1_{\{Y \in A\}}, 1_{\{S \in B\}})$, so that positive (negative) values indicate local positive (negative) dependence. \end{lemma} Lemma \ref{lemm1} implies that any joint probability involving $(Y,S)$ can be represented pointwise in terms of logistic marginals and a single interpretable local dependence parameter.
-The LLR accommodates arbitrary joint probabilities while reducing them to a family of local dependence terms that are both interpretable and tractable.
-Moreover, the representation extends naturally to conditional distributions, by allowing both the marginals and the local dependence parameter to vary with observed covariates.
-The Local Logistic Representation (LLR) builds on the same motivation as the Local Gaussian Representation (LGR) but is slightly more general.
-The LGR relies on a Gaussian copula construction, embedding indicator events into latent normal variables.
-This requires an ordered support, since probabilities like $\mathbb{P}(Y \leq y)$ only make sense when outcomes are ordered.
-While appropriate for continuous or ordinal outcomes, this approach must be adapted for nominal (unordered categorical) outcomes.
-The LLR addresses this limitation, as it applies uniformly to continuous, ordinal, and nominal outcomes.
-It is defined for any measurable set with positive probability, without relying on an ordering structure.
+where $\Lambda$ denotes the standard logistic CDF and $\Lambda_{2}$ the AMH bivariate logistic CDF.
+The parameter $\omega_{Y,S}(A,B)$ serves as a local association measure: its sign coincides with that of $\operatorname{Cov}(1_{{Y \in A}}, 1_{{S \in B}})$, with positive (negative) values indicating local positive (negative) dependence. \end{lemma} Lemma \ref{lemm1} establishes an interesting decomposition: any joint probability involving $(Y,S)$ can be written pointwise in terms of two marginal probabilities and a single interpretable dependence parameter.
+This construction provides a fully general representation of dependence while maintaining parsimony, each local probability is characterized by a single scalar parameter.
+The logistic specification is chosen for its analytical tractability and interpretability: the log-odds structure aligns naturally with binary and categorical modeling, and the dependence parameter $\omega_{Y,S}(A,B)$ inherits a straightforward probabilistic meaning.
+The Local Logistic Representation (LLR) shares the same conceptual motivation as the Local Gaussian Representation (LGR) of CFL: both aim to represent arbitrary joint distributions via simple, interpretable local dependence parameters.
+However, while the LGR relies on embedding events such as $\{Y \leq y\}$ into latent normal variables, requiring an ordered support, the LLR does not depend on any ordering of $Y$.
+This makes it particularly suitable for unordered categorical or nominal outcomes, where statements like $\mathbb{P}(Y \leq y)$ are not meaningful.
+Formally, the LLR extends the LGR by defining the local dependence parameter $\omega_{Y,S}(A,B)$ for any measurable pair $(A,B)$, provided the corresponding marginal probabilities are positive.
+Hence, it applies uniformly to continuous, ordinal, and nominal outcomes.